ethannicholas/Frost/docs/overview.md

 Methods as Values
 -----------------

-Methods are [first-class values](methodValues.html) in Panda.
+Methods are [first-class values](methodValues.html) in Frost.
 You may assign methods to variables, return them from other methods, etc.

 Referring to a method by its name, without arguments, gives you a reference to the method.
 With